raipe/gst-bda/README.md

 ## gst-bda
 Windows BDA capture plugin for GStreamer.
+It can be used capture MPEG-2 transport stream from BDA devices

 ## Supported input devices